Candas1/Hoverboard-Web-Serial-Control/README.md

 ### Receive - Binary:
 For use when parameter FEEDBACK_SERIAL_USARTX is enabled in FOC Firmware.<br>
-Feedback is received through Binary Serial Protocol, messages are being parsed and checksum is validated to discard transmission errors.<br>
+Feedback is received through [this](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Variant-USART#feedback) Binary Serial Protocol.

+Messages are being parsed and checksum is validated to discard transmission errors.<br>
 Parsed data is displayed in the log and in the graph.<br>

 ## Chart